-Note, though, that this defense only applies if the accused:
+Note, though, that this defense only applies if you:

-- intended to return the items at the time he received them, and
+- intended to return the items at the time you received them, and

 2.3.
 No receipt of property

-Recall that a defendant must “receive” stolen items to be guilty under this law.
+Recall that you must “receive” stolen items to be guilty under this law.
 Further, this word carries a specific legal definition.
-An accused, therefore, is not guilty of a crime if he did not in fact receive the items.
+You, therefore, are not guilty of a crime if you did not in fact receive the items.

 - possess the property, or